-- Arrange your soaked oats in a bowl, add the soaked chia seeds and your selection of fresh fruit, top with the cocoa, and maple syrup.
+- Arrange your soaked oats in a breakfast bowl, add the soaked chia seeds and your selection of fresh fruit, and top with the cocoa, and maple syrup.

-Our bodies digest better the nuts, seeds, and oats when activated in water.
+When activated in water, our bodies better digest the nuts, seeds, and oats.
 Nuts are plant seeds; soaking them for 12 hours can start the germination process, causing changes in the seed.

-When you soak nuts and seeds, you minimize their nutritional inhibitors and toxic substances as they are absorbed into the water, and you make it easier for your body to absorb the great stuff.
+When you soak nuts and seeds, you minimize their nutritional inhibitors and toxic substances as they are absorbed into the water, making it easier for your body to absorb the great stuff.

 Rolled oats absorb so much water that you won’t necessarily need to add milk, making it different from eating a granola bowl, which would be dry granola and needs additional moisture on it.